Perspective | A high school football team told adults they were spit on and called the n-word. Nothing changed until a player posted, ‘enough is enough!’

 And yet, she says, players involved in the fight from both teams received the same penalty: a three-game suspension that was later reduced to one.

-A change.org petition that Brown-Bryant put together on Thursday calls for a complete reversal of the suspension for the attacked players, an apology from Marshall and their football program, an apology from the Virginia High School League and mandatory diversity and inclusion training for local athletes, coaches and officials.
+A Change.org petition that Brown-Bryant put together on Thursday calls for a complete reversal of the suspension for the attacked players, an apology from Marshall and their football program, an apology from the Virginia High School League (VHSL) and mandatory diversity and inclusion training for local athletes, coaches and officials.

-As of Friday, more than 5,400 people had signed the petition.
+As of Saturday morning, more than 5,800 people had signed the petition.

 That same day, Fairfax County Public Schools and Arlington Public Schools issued a joint statement saying both “strongly condemn hate speech and racial intolerance of any kind.”